d365collaborative/d365fo.tools/docs/New-D365EntraIntegration.md

 ```

 ### -Confirm
-Prompts you for confirmation before running the cmdlet.
+Prompts for confirmation before each operation of the cmdlet that changes the state of the system.

 ```yaml
 Type: SwitchParameter